Executive Director, Wall Center for Pulmonary Vascular Disease (2010 - Present)

 View details for Web of Science ID 000071672600014

 Patterning of airway branching in Drosophila by FGF.

 View details for Web of Science ID A1997YF09602024

 - The hypoxic response: Huffing and HIFing CELL 1997; 89 (1): 9-12

-- Genes that control organ form: Lessons from bone and branching morphogenesis COLD SPRING HARBOR SYMPOSIA ON QUANTITATIVE BIOLOGY 1997; 62: 235-240
+- Genes that control organ form: Lessons from bone and branching morphogenesis Cold Spring Harbor Symposium on Quantitative Biology - Pattern Formation During Development COLD SPRING HARBOR LAB PRESS, PUBLICATIONS DEPT. 1997: 235–240

 Branchless encodes a Drosophila FGF homolog that controls tracheal cell migration and the pattern of branching